cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ```

 At this point we activate the virtual environment **`my_project_env`**.
 (Note the prompt
 change emphasizing this.)
-We also install four Python data science libraries.
+We also install several Python data science libraries.

 ```
 azureuser@myVMname:~$ source my_project_env/bin/activate